parvanehnikpour/Bulk_RNA_Seq_Analysis_by_Python/README.md

 ## Additional Notes
 - The sample renaming step is optional and can be customized by modifying the `rename_dict` dictionary.
 - PCA and UMAP parameters can be adjusted to optimize the visualization for your specific dataset.

+## Additional Information

+- This script was developed for the final project of Python_for_biologists_2,5_HT24 course, and it can be modified to suit specific requirements.
+- If you encounter any problems while using this script, please feel free to reach out to me at parvanehnikpour@gmail.com.
+I’m happy to assist you with any issues you may face.